ENCCS/julia-for-hpda/content/linear-algebra.rst

      4.7765e-16   -4.7269e-16    1.0           1.55799e-17
      2.98372e-16  -1.41867e-16   1.55799e-17   1.0

-We may perform dimensionality reduction by projecting the data to this subspace:
+We may perform dimensionality reduction by projecting the data to a smaller subspace:

 .. code-block:: julia